 The good news is that small changes in the way you communicate with employees about their value, your company’s strategy and compensation, can make a big difference in their satisfaction.
 Our research found that how people are paid relative to the market for their position matters relatively little in terms of employee satisfaction.
 What matters is how employees feel about the pay process, which has 5.4 times as much impact.

-Want more tips and tricks for effective compensation communications?
+Want more tips on how to have fruitful conversations with employees about pay?
 Download the ebook Everything You Need to Know About Communicating Pay.

 3. Employees who just changed roles